thegooddocsproject/request-for-comment/rfc006-release-planning-mgt.md

 ## Dependencies

-This RFC should be considered together with RFC-008, which describes in detail the versioning and numering scheme to be used for the project's releases.
+This RFC should be considered together with RFC-008, which describes in detail the versioning and numering scheme to be used for the project's Releases.

-## Out of Scope
+## Decisions deferred

 The following items are out of scope for this proposal, as they're either not integral to a Release Planning & Management plan, or are addressed by other (potentially upcoming) RFCs:

 - Promotion/Marketing: This is a more holistic topic of who should drive promotion and marketing for the project.
-While Releases should certainly be part of this, the individual who takes on this role should have
+While Releases should certainly be part of this, the individual who takes on this role should drive the strategy behind communicating new and upcoming Releases to the community.

-## Links
+## Links and prior art

 - [Meeting notes from discussion on versioning](https://docs.google.com/document/d/1Oc3hNhJRrXsr-abEmUKAdamC5aKJydtldvpcSK_Hv_E/edit)

 ## Feedback
 {{Reviewer name}}: